 Body DIY DIY Skincare & Beauty Natural Beauty Natural DIY

 Looking to make the switch to an all-natural skincare and beauty routine?
 Wondering where to start and which products actually perform!?
 Take a peek inside my super simple routine, targeted to prevent blemishes and fight the signs of aging… naturally of course!

-A lot of readers ask me for all the deets on all the things I put on my face.
+A lot of readers ask me for all the details on all the things I put on my face.

-If you’ve been around these parts before, you’ll know this is because I suffered from some serious adult acne in my early 20s.
+If you’ve been around these parts before, you’ll know this is because I struggled with adult acne in my early 20s.

 During this time, I spent a small fortune on dermo appointments and skincare products, wasted countless hours orchestrating the daily battle between my concealer and blemishes, cried a lot (true story), and put a ton of unhealthy chemicals on my face — harsh, kill-all-the-acne-causing-bacteria-there-ever-was chemicals.

 As I learned more about health and body burden, I knew I needed to get these chemicals out of my life but was scared.
 What about my skin!?

 Didn’t I need these chemicals?